-Under our director compensation arrangement that became effective on April 1, 2013, our Directors (including employee directors) receive an annual fee of \$75,000 in cash.
+Under our director compensation arrangement that became effective on April 1, 2013 (the "Director Compensation Plan"), our Directors (including employee directors) receive an annual fee of \$75,000 in cash.
 No additional fees are payable for attendance at each Board of Directors meeting.
 For service as a standing committee chairman, Directors are paid an additional \$5,000 annually, with the exception of the chairman of the Audit Committee, who receives an additional total of \$10,000 annually and the Chairman of the Board, who receives an additional total of \$50,000 annually.
-In addition, during the time that the Executive Committee was a standing committee, the chairman of the Executive Committee, received an additional total of \$40,000 annually.
+Mr. Brokaw has waived the additional fee for serving as the Chairman of the Board.
 All annual fees are payable on a quarterly basis.